cdpham42/INFX-551-Spring2017/README.md

 #### Team Members: Casey Pham, Ian Durra, Jiha Kang

-#### Topic: Curation of meteorological data
+#### Topic: Curation of Meteorological Data

 Meteorological data is essential in understanding our world, and more importantly the future of our world.
+We will focus on the United States' meteorological and climate data, as there have recently been vast changes in the storage of this data.

 #### Potential User Community